Teaching Area(s): Physician Assistant Studies

 Title: Assistant Professor of Physician Assistant Studies

-Teaches: Physician Assistant Studies
+Courses Taught: Physician Assistant Studies

 After an amazing shadowing experience at Children’s Hospital Colorado in Denver, I changed my professional course from neuroscience and neuropsychology to medicine.
 The physician assistant path was right for me because it matched my strengths, my personality and my life goals.
 For someone who prides herself on her ability to educate patients and who loves the challenge of teaching difficult concepts, the eventual move into the field of physician assistant education was inevitable.